TheRealBeef/Stationeers-Longer-Orbital-Periods/README.md

     Download the latest release https://github.com/TheRealBeef/Stationeers-Longer-Orbital-Periods/releases/latest
-    Install BepInEx to your Stationeers folder in SteamApps/Common/Stationeers/ Run Stationeers once to complete the BepInEx installation Install LongerOrbitalPeriods.dll to the Stationeers/BepInEx/plugins folder
+    Install BepInEx to your Stationeers folder in SteamApps/Common/Stationeers/ Run Stationeers once to complete the BepInEx installation Drop LongerOrbitalPeriods.dll to the Stationeers/BepInEx/plugins folder
     Enjoy

 ## Contributions ##